-The undeniable value of international collaboration places universities and other research facilities at high risk of breeching deemed export laws.
+The undeniable value of international collaboration places universities and other research facilities at high risk of breaching deemed export laws.
 Joint research projects, training programs and other cooperative activities necessitate the exchange of data, shared experiment results, and inter-campus visitation.

 Many American universities have partner schools in locations around the world.
 The ones in China are of particular concern to FBI agents, perhaps due in part to an American student whose semester in Shanghai led to a chain of events that ended with a four-year sentence for espionage in a federal detention center.
 To make a long story short, the young man was paid by Chinese intelligence agents to take the US State Department test and try to join the CIA so that he could divulge secrets to the Chinese.
 It all began innocently enough with a job writing online articles.
 Unfortunately the hiring company was a front for a Chinese intelligence agency.

-The FBI’s latest literature about Study Abroad programs is a brochure that outlines existing threats to students and the precautions they can take to avoid turning an invaluable learning experience into a disaster.
+The FBI’s “Advice for U.S. College Students Abroad” outlines existing threats to students and the precautions they can take to avoid turning an invaluable learning experience into a disaster.

-1. Obtain pre-travel country risk assessments for the country/countries being visited.
+- Obtain pre-travel country risk assessments for the country/countries being visited.
 There could be specific issues you need to be aware of.

-2. Do not leave electronic devices unattended.
+- Do not leave electronic devices unattended.
 That means laptops are not checked baggage.
 Shield passwords and avoid Wi-Fi networks (in some countries these networks are controlled by security services).

-3. Use up-to-date protections for antivirus, spyware, security patches and firewalls.
+- Use up-to-date protections for antivirus, spyware, security patches and firewalls.
 Do not use thumb drives given to you while abroad, as they could be compromised.

-4. Sanitize your laptop, telephone and PDA prior to travel.
+- Sanitize your laptop, telephone and PDA prior to travel.
 Ensure no sensitive contact, research, or personal data is on them.

-5. If your device is stolen, report it immediately to the US Embassy or Consulate.
+- If your device is stolen, report it immediately to the US Embassy or Consulate.

-6. Avoid illegal, improper or indiscreet actions.
+- Avoid illegal, improper or indiscreet actions.
 As the hapless American student discovered in Shanghai, if something sounds too good to be true, it probably is.
 When in doubt, report uncomfortable situations to U.S. authorities.

 The above advice is a good start to preparing for that big overseas adventure, but it’s not a comprehensive list.
 Additional travel security tips and country threat information are available from the FBI upon request.
 If you or someone you care about is about to embark on a Study Abroad program, do your research, and ensure the trip memorable for the right reasons.